deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 ### Errors

 *   2201
-    *   Registrar is not authorized to access this TLD.
     *   Only a superuser can allocate domains.
 *   2302
     *   Resource with this id already exists.